canonical/pebble/README.md

         #
         # The value 'merge' will ensure that values in this layer specification
         # are merged over existing definitions, whereas 'replace' will entirely
-        # override the existing service spec in the plan with the same name
+        # override the existing service spec in the plan with the same name.
         override: merge | replace

+        # (Required in combined layer) The command to run the service.
+The
+        # command is executed directly; use "/bin/sh -c '...'" to run via the
+        # shell.
+        #
+        # Example: /usr/bin/somecommand -b -t 30
+        command: <commmand>

         # (Optional) A short summary of the service
         summary: <summary>